 It’s time again to shine the spotlight on a certain caterpillar—the woolly worm!
 According to folklore, this fuzzy fellow has the ability to predict the weather.

 Also called the woolly bear caterpillar, the banded woolly bear, or just woolly worm, he’s the larva of the Isabella tiger moth (Pyrrharctia isabella).

-He is often black with a rust-colored band in the middle, although he might be almost all black or all rust.
+In terms of appearance, the caterpillar has segments of either rusty brown or black.
+Often, he is black on both ends with rust-colored segments in the middle, although he might be almost all black or all rust.

-Folklore says that if the rusty band is wide, then it will be a mild winter.
+Folklore says that if the rusty brown band is wide (more segments), then it will be a mild winter.
 The more black there is, the more severe the winter.
-Read more about this weather lore.

 Have you seen a woolly worm in your area?
 What did it look like?
-Feel free to share your experience.
+Feel free to share your experience in comments below!